-Any employee who believes that he or she has a grievance may discuss his or her complaint with the top management official in the department in which he or she works, or with such subordinate management official as the department head may designate.
-If the issue is not resolved within the department, or if the employee elects to submit his or her grievance directly to an official of the employee organization which is formally recognized as the representative of the classification to which he or she is assigned, the procedures hereafter specified may be invoked.
+Any employee who believes that he or shethey has have a grievance may discuss his or hertheir complaint with the top management official in the department in which he or shethey works, or with such subordinate management official as the department head may designate.
+If the issue is not resolved within the department, or if the employee elects to submit his or hertheir grievance directly to an official of the employee organization which is formally recognized as the representative of the classification to which he or shethey are assigned, the procedures hereafter specified may be invoked.